Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Substructures.md

 For example, resolving included files becomes tricky when you have 10+ layers of a header file hierarchy, which is common in large-scale projects

+Advanced directives such as #pragma can be challenged in cases where OpenMP uses #pragma to parallelize for loops